In Translation: A Book Club

 In Translation: A Book Club is a nine-month literary journey exploring how stories move between languages, cultures, and communities.

-Each book in the series is read and discussed in two versions—the original language and its English translation—creating a space for bilingual and multilingual readers to come together through the art of translation.
+Each book in the series is read and discussed in two versions — the original language and its English translation — creating a space for multilingual readers to come together around the art of translation.

 Through this program, we celebrate translation as a creative act of mediation, inviting participants to think deeply about language, storytelling, and cultural exchange.